 Brewery and Winery Laboratory

 In many Brewery and Winery labs, technicians are testing products they are using to make the beverage.
 Then the testing does not stop until the finished product is packaged for sale and consumption.
-As the product is being made, testing on fermentation, pH, yeast, and other test parameters are used to make sure the finished product is what it should be.
-The lab techs are testing bacteria, wild yeast, alcohol and gluten.
-These tests generates byproduct which are often a hazardous waste.
+As the product is being made, testing on fermentation, pH, yeast, and other test parameters is used to make sure the finished product is what it should be.
+The lab techs are testing bacteria, wild yeast, alcohol, and gluten.
+These tests generate byproducts which are often hazardous waste.
 These waste streams generally consist of flammable solvents and corrosives due to chemicals used in tests like methanol, ethanol, and hydrochloric acid.